 Today, we continue our exploration of one of the leading providers of cloud-based and local ERP and CRM services.
 This time, our attention is captured by orders and the way merchants can transfer them from Magento 2 to SAP Business One.
 The ERP system is famous for a wide range of solutions aimed at many industries.
 It delivers innovative and intelligent tools that simplify and automate numerous business processes.
 However, you cannot just take Magento 2 orders and move them to SAP Business One.
-Let’s see how the corresponding entity is represented in both systems and proceed to the section that describes how to import/export orders between Magento 2 and SAP Business One.'
+The straightforward Magento 2 SAP Business One integration requires some work.
+Let’s see how the corresponding entity is represented in both systems and proceed to the section that describes how to import/export orders between Magento 2 and SAP Business One.

 Table of contents